-Real People, Real Stories (Meningitis)
+Real People, Real Stories (Meningococcal Disease)

 The call from the doctor came at about 2:00 pm.
 They suspected that my 21 year old college student daughter had meningitis and she was being taken to the Emergency Department.